 In solo travel, you can’t lean on saying “Sure, whatever you want.” or “What are you feeling for?” or my favorite: “I’m down for whatever.”
 To be able to have a good experience, you have to outgrow decision fatigue.

-Essentially, this changes how you travel.
+Essentially, this change transforms how you travel.
 If there’s no one to make decisions for you, it makes you interrogate and learn your priorities.
 Are you eating somewhere because your travel partner/group picked it from TikTok?
-Or are you picking a local restaurant that you found on a walk that looks like a hole in the wall that might off put other types of travelers/vacationers, but that resonated with you?
+Or are you picking a local restaurant that you found on a walk that looks like a hole in the wall that might off put other vacationers, but that resonated with you?

 It turns travel into an introspective learning game: what do I like, what are my preferences, what are my boundaries, what makes me feel good, what makes this feel like an intimate experience?
-You might learn that you have been living according to the likes of others your entire life.
+You might learn that you’ve been living according to the preferences of others your entire life.
 Once you unlearn that, it’s hard to return back to group think behaviors.

 The Second Reason